 Bursting with nutrients, kale makes a tasty addition to soups, casseroles, or even simply sautéed as a side dish.

-There's a reason why sweet, earthy kale is the most popular of the greens these days: it's delicious, versatile, and incredibly nutritious.
+Say hello to the Hulk of all superfoods!
+The reason this mean green is so popular?
+It's delicious, versatile, and incredibly nutritious.
 Kale contains beta-carotene and the antioxidants lutein and zeaxanthin—which are associated with eye health—as well as potassium, vitamin A, vitamin C, fiber, iron, and calcium.
 Plus, you get 2 grams of protein in a serving.
 Consider using kale as a stand-in for spinach in dishes, or try out some of these recipes.

 First up: Braised Kale with Bacon and Cider is a suitable side for roast chicken or pork, plus each serving contains about 15 percent of the minimum daily recommended amount of fiber.